Mirza5056/ONLINE-CALCULATOR/README.md

 # ONLINE-CALCULATOR

-A Simple Online Calculator Which I was Made in JQuery To Use It You Can Press Button Or You Can Give Input Through Keyboard...
-I Have Provided Video Also You Can See And Run It In Any Web browser...
+It is a Simple Online Calculator which i have made through JQuery using its library <br>
+In which user can do addition,subtraction,multiplication,divison <br>

 Made By Kamran Akthar